swicg/potential-wg-charters/stage-process.md

 under the [W3C Software and Document License](https://www.w3.org/copyright/software-license-2023/), or similar license from the W3C.

+Note: As this process focuses on documents and deliverables, it is "individualistic" and refers to champions (usually one of the editors and/or primary authors of deliverable) as its primary control structure.
+In practice, the community group has a marked preference for collaborative work, and the formation of a "task force" to collect contributions is the default working mode.
+Task Forces are not required but recommended, and can be formed at any stage, although typically community group conversation about forming one coincides with the adoption of a Stage 1 work item.

 ## Stage 0: Exploration

 The purpose of Stage 0 proposals is to allow anyone to raise and explore the